 I let it sit for a little bit and let the towel draw out water, then I take the towel out of the bowl with the spaghetti squash still in it and squeeze gently to get as much water out as I can.

 The towel will get very wet so you just saved all that water from ruining your casserole.
 I use this tip now for spiralized and grated vegetables too.
 Other squash like zucchini and summer squash also contain large amounts of water.

 There is a lot of flexibility with this casserole.
 I added a bag of frozen broccoli, but you can add any vegetable mix you’d like and it doesn’t have to be frozen.

 I had a bag of pork rinds in the pantry, so I crushed up some to put on top of the casserole.
 If you don't have any, feel free to leave them out or add more cheese.

 There are starchy fillers added to cheese that is pre-grated, so go for the block of cheese and grate it fresh yourself.
 You'll save yourself some unnecessary carbs by grating your cheese yourself.
 Just invest in a good box grater!

-I’m a big fan of cheesy casseroles so I typically cover the top of my casseroles with cheese.
-If you don’t like cheddar, you can swap it out with another cheese.
-I used aged sharp cheddar to top of this chicken spaghetti squash casserole with is one of our favorites.
+I'm a big fan of cheesy casseroles so I typically cover the top of my casseroles with cheese.
+If you don't like cheddar, you can swap it out with another cheese.
+I used aged sharp cheddar to top of this chicken spaghetti squash casserole which is one of our favorites.

 If you'd rather cut back on the protein and serve this as a side dish, just leave the chicken meat out.
 I've also got another cheesy spaghetti squash casserole recipe that you can check out, which is more of a side dish.